 Based on this ‘ideas-map’, Lennart and Maarten have picked 5 ideas to start with, and these will be worked out and slowly implemented over the coming months.
 The results of this adventure will be published in a Scientific Journal in the course of 2018, to have a maximum impact and stimulate as many people as possible to embark on this fantastic journey.

-- Using packaging from other industries that throw this away anyhow.
+We help coffee roasters to use packaging from other industries that would otherwise throw this away anyhow.

-- The roaster as a central collecting point of coffee sludge, which will be distributed to farmers and other communal garden initiatives.
+The roaster can be positioned as a central collecting point of coffee sludge, which will be distributed to farmers and other communal garden initiatives.